 If you have a friend or loved one with bipolar disorder, you know this condition can be a challenge.
 The erratic behaviors and extreme shifts in mood can be hard for the person with the condition, as well as the people in their life.

 It’s important for people with bipolar disorder to understand how to cope with their condition.
 However, it’s also important that the people in their lives — such as friends or family members — know how to help when they’re going through a manic or depressive episode.

-Read on for a list of ways to help someone you care about who has bipolar disorder.
+Read on for a list of ways to help if someone you care about has bipolar disorder.

 Bipolar disorder most often develops in older teenagers or young adults, and the average age of onset is 25 years.
 According to the National Alliance on Mental Illness, nearly 3 percent of adults in the United States have bipolar disorder.

-There are six main types of bipolar disorder.
-While they have some similar symptoms, these symptoms differ in their severity and treatment.
-Here are the six types, ranging from the most severe to the least severe:
+There are three main types of bipolar disorder.
+While they have some similar symptoms, these symptoms differ in severity and treatment.
+Here are the types:

 - bipolar I disorder